developermaroof/developermaroof/README.md

 <br>

 I am Maroof Qureshi, a Fullstack Web Developer with a portfolio of 75+ successful projects.
-Specializing in end-to-end web solutions, I combine modern frontend expertise with robust backend proficiency in Next.js, RESTful API development, and MongoDB integration.
-My work spans diverse industries and international teams, showcasing my versatility and commitment to technical excellence.
+Specializing in end-to-end web solutions, I combine expertise in frontend development with newly acquired backend proficiency in Next.js, RESTful API development, and MongoDB integration.
+Known for delivering user-centric, performance-optimized applications, my work spans diverse industries and international teams, showcasing my versatility and commitment to bridging technical excellence with business needs.

 <br><br>